The suggestions below have been compiled from successful online learners. Click each one to read more.

-- Participate!
-Whether you are working alone or in a group, contribute your ideas, perspective, and comments on the subject you are studying, and read about those of your classmates.
-Your instructor is not the only source of information in your course—you can gain great insight from your peers and they can learn from you as well.
+- Whether working alone or in a group, be an active contributor.
+You can gain great insight from your peers and they can learn from you as well.

-- Read the syllabus on your first visit to the course.
-You may even want to print the syllabus for quick and easy reference.
+- You may even want to print the syllabus for quick and easy reference.
 You should also print, write, or set a reminder for the course's major calendar dates.
 You don't want to miss quizzes, exams, or project due dates.
-Finally, take the time to complete the Orientation course (available prior to the start of your online course) as it will allow you to familiarize yourself with the layout of the course to make it easier to navigate throughout the site and practice key skills.
+Finally, take the time to complete the orientation course (available prior to the start of your online course) as it will allow you to familiarize yourself with the layout of the course to make it easier to navigate throughout the site and practice key skills.

 - One of the biggest advantages of the online format is that you can pursue your studies without the judgments typical in a traditional classroom.

 - Try again and if the system still doesn’t work, contact the Help Desk.
 Make sure to cc your instructor so he/she is aware of the issue.